Reviews You Can Rely On

 Credit: Graham Faulknor

-A 3rd-party slicer is going to allow you to make corrections that, frankly, the Tina2 is going to need if you want to get quality prints.
+A 3rd-party slicer will allow you to make corrections that the Tina2 is going to need if you want to get quality prints.
 For example, the Tina2 is one of the only hobbyist-level printers we've seen without a heated bed — something so common we almost consider it a baseline feature.
-To be fair, we did not have more than the occasional issue with bed adhesion or print warping that non-heated beds and enclosures can lead to, and we think this is because the Tina2 is so tiny.
-The housing is partially enclosed, which does inherently give some temperature control, and at sizes this small, that seems to be enough.
+This can cause issues with print quality, but to be fair, we did not have more than the occasional issue with bed adhesion or print warping, and we think this is because the Tina2 is so tiny.
+The housing is partially enclosed, which provides some inherent temperature control, and at sizes this small, it seems to be enough.

 entina tina2 - for a machine with no active temperature control, the tina2 holds...